David-Cola/David-Cola.github.io/README.md

 |Axial Collocation Points		|	nz   |               |        |
 |Volumetric and Linear Velocity	|        |There are two options for chosing the input velocity: Volumetric (Flow rate) or Linear.
 Both options are available in this tool.
 If volumetric velocity is chosen, then length, diameter, and flow rate must all be supplied before the analysis is ran.
 If linear velocity is chosen then the user only needs length and velocity.
 This is because the tool by default takes linear velocity and when a volumetric velocity is given then the flow rate must be converted to linear velocity.               |        |

-####Notes of Resin Capacity (Q)
+#### Notes of Resin Capacity (Q)
 The total ion exchange capacity of the resin (Q) is one of the critical input parameters in the HSDMIX Shiny application.
 This quanitity is defined as the concentration of available exchange sites per unit volume inside a resin bead.
 This basiss is used in the unerlying model equations.
 However, several other conventions for defining this quanitity are used in practice.
-The filter capacity (Q~f~) is commonly provided by resin manufacturers and corresponds to the concentration of fixed sites per volume of the resin bed (that is, the filter).
-The values of Q and Q~f~ are related by bed porosity (\(\epsilon\)) [EBED in HSDMIX] through equation 1.
+The filter capacity (Q<sub>f</sub>) is commonly provided by resin manufacturers and corresponds to the concentration of fixed sites per volume of the resin bed (that is, the filter).
+The values of Q and Q<sub>f</sub> are related by bed porosity ($\epsilon$) [EBED in HSDMIX] through equation 1.

+$$ Q={Q_f \over 1-\epsilon} $$

+Typical units for Q and Q<sub>f</sub> in the literature are meq/mL, meq/L, or eq/mL.
+Alternatively, the ion exchange capacity of a resin is sometimes defined on a dry weight basis (Q<sub>m</sub>).
+The dry weight capacity can be related to Q either by apparent resin density ($\rho$<sub>a</sub>)[RHOP in a Python version of HSDMIX], which is the dry mass of a pellet divided by the pellet's volume when fully hydrated, or through the apparent resin density of the bed ($\rho$<sup>*</sup>), which is the mass of dry resin per filter volume.
+The relationships between Q<sub>m</sub> and Q are given by equation 2.

 ### Ions